mikeizbicki/cmc-csci040/project_03_webscraping/README.md

 The "right way" to think of this project is as a "compiler" similar to the `markdown_compiler.py` assignment.
 In that project, we converted markdown files into html;
 and in this project, we'll convert ebay's html files into JSON.
-The vast majority of programmming projects are about converting from one type of data to another "better" type.
+The vast majority of programming projects are about converting from one type of data to another "better" type.

 **Due:**
-Sunday, 6 November, midnight
+Sunday, 6 April, midnight

 **Learning objectives:**

 1. understand how web scraping works
-1. complete a python project entirely on your own (no starter code!)
+1. complete a python project from scratch
 1. integrate python knowledge with HTML knowledge+JSON knowledge

 ## Instructions